 Leica M8 vs Sony NEX-5R

 The Leica M8 and the Sony Alpha NEX-5R are two digital cameras that were revealed to the public, respectively, in September 2006 and August 2012.
-The M8 is a fixed lens compact, while the NEX-5R is a rangefinder-style mirrorless.
+The M8 is a rangefinder-focusing mirrorless, while the NEX-5R is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (M8) and an APS-C (NEX-5R) sensor.
 The Leica has a resolution of 10.4 megapixels, whereas the Sony provides 16 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.